rkottmann/renzok.github.io/_lecture/2017-03/database-mi/vorlesung-6.md

 * J. Celko's 13 Regeln:
-   * Wicgtigste: If you have to change more than one row to update, insert or delete a simple fact, then the table is not normalized.
+   * Wichtigste: If you have to change more than one row to update, insert or delete a simple fact, then the table is not normalized.
 ---

 Mother Celko's Thirteen Normalization Heuristics